 9. LA RINCONADA, Peru

 La Rinconada is the highest permanent settlement in the world, located at 16700 ft (5100 m) above sea level in the Andes.
-This small town lies at the foot of the glacier Aucita (otherwise known as La Bella Durmiente – The Sleeping Beauty) and is located near a gold mine (many of the people living here are miners).
-Since the mining flourished, the same happened with La Rinconada’s population; more than 60.000 people live now in this harsh environment.
+This small town lies at the foot of the glacier Aucita (or La Bella Durmiente – The Sleeping Beauty) and is located near a gold mine (many of the people living here are miners).
+Since the mining flourished, the same thing happened with La Rinconada’s population; more than 60.000 people now live in this harsh environment.
 Visiting La Rinconada is not easy.
-Altitude sickness can happen even with prior acclimatization and spending a long time at this high altitude could impact your health.
+Altitude sickness can happen even with prior acclimatization, and spending a long time at this high altitude could impact your health.

 What makes La Rinconada special: